Summary of Federal Laws

 The statement should be mailed to the individual's permanent address, or the individual's temporary address if the institution or insurer does not know the individual's permanent address.
 See 26 CFR 1.6050S-2T for the rules on how to provide Form 1098-T electronically to students.
 The conditions for using electronic distributions of Form 1098-T to students are fairly extensive, and incorporate consent provisions.
 See also Part H of Instructions for Forms 1099, 1098, 5498 and W-2G.

-Provide to IRS electronically (Feb.
-28 if on paper) Form 1098-T for each student enrolled and for whom a reportable transaction is made.
+Schools must provide to the IRS Form 1098-T for each student enrolled and for whom a reportable transaction is made.
 The same information that is required to be reported to students must be sent to the IRS.

 An institution must request the taxpayer identification number (TIN)1 of each individual with respect to whom payments of qualified tuition were received, or reimbursements or refunds were made, if it does not already have a record of the individual's correct TIN.
 If the institution does not have a record of the individual's correct TIN, then it must solicit the TIN on or before December 31.
-While the proposed regulations are not yet finalized on the tuition payment credit reporting, there is a regulation already on the books that requires every person who files a return, statement or other document to supply the TIN of U.S. citizens and certain non-resident aliens.
-See 26 C.F.R. § 301.6109-1.
 Since the Form 1098-T does ask for the student's social security number, this information should be collected.
 When the person does not know the number, pursuant to 26 C.F.R. § 301.6109-1, the person filing with the IRS must request the other person's number, stating that it is required to be furnished under authority of law.
 Once this request provision has been followed, and if a number still has not been provided, the person making the request must sign an affidavit on the transmittal document forwarding such returns, statements or other documents to the IRS.

 An institution must notify the individual that the individual's failure to furnish his/her TIN to the institution may result in a $50 penalty being imposed against the individual as authorized by law.
 A request for a TIN made on Form W-9S, "Request for Student's or Borrower's Social Security Number and Certification," satisfies the requirements.
 An institution that follows the regulations for soliciting a TIN will be considered to have acted in a responsible manner and will not be subject to penalties under I.R.C. § 6721.